Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 An ideal starting point

-What can you do in Zante Town in half a day?
+What can you visit in Zante Town in half a day?

 The Zakynthos National Marine Park protects the precious ecosystem of Laganas Bay.
-This unique site is home to rare species, including the famous Caretta Caretta turtles.
+Essential for those wishing to visit Zakynthos responsibly, this unique site is home not only to remarkable seascapes, but also to rare species, including the famous Caretta Caretta turtles.

 An exceptional protected area

 Created in 1999, this park was the first in Greece to focus on marine conservation.
 It covers the island’s southern beaches, islets such as Marathonisi, and a vast marine area.
-Its role is essential in preserving biodiversity.
+It plays an essential role in preserving biodiversity.

 Observing turtles in their natural environment